 Intro

-Today almost every breed owes some of its genetics to the Arabian horse.
-The beautiful & mighty Arabian is perhaps the fountainhead of the World’s horse breeds.
-Displaying one of the most well-recognized profiles in the horse world, the Arabian’s physical loveliness is complimented by a hardy spirit & adaptable nature.
+Today most breeds owe some of their genetics to the Arabian horse.
+The beautiful and mighty Arabian is among the fountainheads of the World’s horse breeds.
+Displaying one of the most well-recognized profiles in the horse world, the Arabian’s physical loveliness is complimented by a hardy spirit and adaptable nature.

 Origins